Zoreira/Zoreira/README.md

 I am a **BSc Data Science graduate from the University of Minho**, focused on **Data Engineering, Machine Learning and Business Intelligence**.

-I build practical data solutions — from raw data ingestion and transformation to predictive models, dashboards and decision-support systems.
+I build practical data solutions, from raw data ingestion and transformation to predictive models, dashboards and decision-support systems.

 My main interests are: